Ask Your AI To Fill This

 A rule can consist of different stats, like distance.
 All of them can be combined.
 I need a special UI.
 First version looked this: old ui for rules

 But I quickly understood I need even more complicated engine.
-Do not want to implement, do not want to use.
+Do not want to implement it, will not want to use it.

 Text-editor with parser, validator and auto-complete